-Working with peers is a skill emphasized in the Common Core Standards, so your child will likely work on at least one group project.
+Working with peers is an important skill, so your child will likely work on at least one group project.
 She’ll also be expected to give other students feedback to improve their writing drafts by adding details or facts and making sure information is presented in the correct order.
-The standards also call for students to work together and with the teacher to “use a variety of digital tools to produce and publish writing.”
-In some cases this may mean typing and printing a report — but don’t be surprised if your second grader’s work is published as part of a class blog!

 What are G&P?
 Why, grammar and punctuation of course!
-Second graders learn to use handy new language tools this year — starting with apostrophes to show possession (e.g. Matt’s dog) and create common contractions (e.g. isn’t and don’t), commas for greetings and closings when writing letters (e.g. Dear Mom, and Love, Isla), and capitalizing the first letters of holidays, products, and geographic names.
+Second graders learn to use apostrophes to show possession (e.g. Matt’s dog), create common contractions (e.g. isn’t and don’t), use commas for greetings and closings when writing letters (e.g. Dear Mom, and Love, Isla), and capitalize the first letters of holidays, products, and geographic names.

 To put these tools to the test, your second grader will be challenged to write — and rewrite — simple and compound sentences to show what she’s learned about language, grammar, and structure.

-Despite what you may have heard, the Common Core Standards don’t do away with handwriting — but neither do they spell out specific benchmarks beyond printing the alphabet in kindergarten and first grade.
-The standards acknowledge that your child still needs to know how to write legibly — and that means penmanship matters.
-The standards also say that, with assistance from a teacher, kids need to use digital tools to produce and publish their work, but no specific typing skills are outlined until third grade.
+Your child still needs to know how to write legibly — and that means penmanship matters.
+In addition, the Common Core Standards require that, with assistance from a teacher, kids need to use digital tools to produce and publish their work.
+However, no specific typing skills are outlined until third grade.
 What does this mean for handwriting, cursive, and typing?
 Schools will handle this differently, so it’s a great question to ask your child’s teacher.

 Updated November 2013 to align with the Common Core Standards